msiemsen/msiemsen.github.io/classes.md

   **Tools**

   Bring a 10 to 6 point saw that needs to be sharpened and a saw vise if you have one, an 8 point saw is best.
 If you don't have a saw you want to practice on Mike has some practice saws.
 You can bring extra saws for evaluation.
 Many students bring an 8 point crosscut saw and a 5 or 5 1/2 point ripsaw and sharpen them both!

+## MWTCA Tool Meet in Hastings,MN

+Date: Saturday, October 23, 2021, 7:30 to 12:00 noon

+Where: The National Guard Armory, 3050 HWY 316 (Redwing Blvd.)
+Hastings Minnesota, 55033.

+Cost:  $10 entry fee.
+You must be a member.
+You can join at the door for $25 I believe.
+There are 3 meets a year.

+Description: MWTCA tool meets are a great place to shop for tools and visit with like minded people.
+I will be there demonstrating.
+Bring a few tools to sell, buy tools, view tool displays.
+Registration starts at 7:30, Trading starts at 8:30. **Social distancing and masks required.**